Narenk9/Narenk9/README.md

 # Hi there, I'm Naren Karthikeya 👋

 ## About Me
-I’m @Narenk9, and I am currently a 3rd-year student pursuing a Bachelor's degree in Data Science at SNIST Hyderabad.
+I am an Intern at Indium Software and a Final year student pursuing a Bachelor's degree in Data Science at SNIST Hyderabad.

 ## Interests
 - **Data Science**